selfdual-brain/dexter-manual/source/06-dex-model.rst

   trader 00: withdraw 0.1 AAA
   trader 02: deposit  0.099 CCC

+Caution: In this example (and all subsequent examples) we use per-coin initial reserve set to 1000.

 After executing this script, the final state of the DEX will be:

 .. code:: text